Agenda

 AWS Lunch Roundtable: Building a Culture of Security

 Since day one, AWS has deeply invested into the culture of security.
-Security is prioritized by our leadership and built into our organizational structure.
+Security is prioritised by our leadership and built into our organizational structure.
 Everyone, regardless of role, views security as a shared responsibility.
 Strong security at the core of an organization enables digital transformation and innovation.
-AWS helps organizations to develop and evolve security, identity, and compliance into key business enablers.
+AWS helps organisations to develop and evolve security, identity, and compliance into key business enablers.

-Join AWS Head of Security ANZ & Japan, Rhys Evans along with your peers over lunch for a moderated debate on practical ways to lead this in your business.
+Join AWS Pratima Singh – Security Specialist Solutions Architect along with your peers over lunch for a moderated debate on practical ways to lead this in your business.

 ADAPT Executive Insight Roundtables - Share with confidence under the Chatham House Rule